mitranim/mitranim.github.io/templates/posts/remove-from-go.md

 client = &http.Client{Timeout: time.Minute}
 ```

-If `&` worked on primitive literals, it would be strictly more powerful than `new`:
+Currently, `&` doesn't work with non-composite literals:

 ```go
 // doesn't compile
 _ = &"hello world!"
 ```

+Before `new` can be removed, `&` needs to be extended to support primitive literals.
+That would make it strictly more powerful than `new`.

+Allowing `&` on primitives would also make it easier to print Go data structures as code.
+Currently, pretty-printing libraries have to resort to ugly workarounds to support those types.

 Note that most code can already be converted to `&`.
 Code like `new(string)` or `new(int)` should be extremely rare in the wild.

-Allowing `&` on primitives would also make it easier to print Go data structures as code.
-Currently, pretty-printing libraries have to resort to ugly workarounds to support those types.

-For Go1, adding the missing `&` support would be a safe, backwards-compatible change.
+For Go1, extending `&` to primitive literals would be a safe, backwards-compatible change.

 ## Remove dot-import: `import . "some-package"` {#remove-dot-import}